 Pinterest can even give you a helping hand with your SEO as it is a ranking signal for Google.
 I always notice my blog posts rank higher and at a much faster pace when I do some social media and Pinterest marketing.

-Pinterest have also come out and said each Pin has an average lifespan of 105 days.
+Pinterest has also come out and said each Pin has an average lifespan of 105 days.

 This is much longer than social media shares on Facebook and Twitter, which usually die off after 24 hours.